sujayraaj/dynamic-rendering-using-json/README.md

 There is recursive parsing for each children, and then their children, while converting all JSX to calls of React.createElement.

 This is how many libraries claim to be 'compatible' with react.
-As they just alias the React.createElement function with a corrosponding createElement function of their own.
+As they just alias the their own such function with React.createElement.

+Example, the library 'Inferno' , https://github.com/infernojs/inferno, creates monomorphic createVNode calls, instead of createElement.

-Now, which element gets rendered from the component's name is decided by a Map string => class or string => string.
+Now, which element gets rendered from the component's name is decided by a Map string => class/function or string => string.
 The component names that are strings are usually the dom elements, example 'div'.
-The component names that are classes, are custom elements created by that particular library.
+The component names that are class/function, are custom elements created by that particular library.

 So, for a javascript object ( converted from json ):